 Last time, we looked at how to score a 5 out of 5 on the TOEFL integrated writing task, or essay.
 Now, let’s take a look at how to get that same high score on the independent task.
 Just as with the integrated task, ETS (the test-makers) have kindly provided the scoring rubric online, allowing us to break down the important parts of scoring a perfect 5 on the second essay.
 In brief, a perfect 5 essay will:

-- effectively addresses the topic and task
+- address the topic and satisfy the task

 Looking at this step-by-step, you’ll see that the process isn’t that different from your independent speaking tasks.
 After all, the prompts can be very similar.
 However, the topic and task of the essay tend to be slightly more nuanced, and you should also take a slightly more nuanced approach to them.
 You’ve got an entire essay to write about this topic, after all!
 Maybe you agree with the prompt, except in certain circumstances, which you can explain in your essay, or maybe you disagree with the prompt, but can provide counterarguments, which you can then refute.